isc-projects/isc-dnssec-guide/doc/advanced-discussions.rst

 .. _hardware_security_modules:

-Hardware Security Modules (HSM)
+Hardware Security Modules (HSMs)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A Hardware Security Modules (HSM) may come in different shapes and sizes, but as the name indicates, it is a physical device or devices, usually with some or all of the following features:
+A Hardware Security Module (HSM) may come in different shapes and sizes, but as the name indicates, it is a physical device or devices, usually with some or all of the following features: